Trending Now World

 The vote count is anticipated to take days, adding fuel to internet animosity toward the voting process as conspiracy theories already abound in the too-close-to-call fight between Donald Trump and Kamala Harris.

-Us presidential
+US presidential

-Us presidential
+US presidential

 In areas like Texas, social media users are already distorting early voting equipment issues as proof of misconduct.
 Additionally, Republican former President Trump has often charged Democrats with bringing in illegal immigrants to cast ballots for Harris on November 5, Election Day.